aestheticsdata/SPAquizMongo/README.md

 SPAquizMongo
 ============

-JS quiz with RequireJS / jQuery / HandlebarsJS / js-signals / Bootstrap
+JS quiz with RequireJS / jQuery / HandlebarsJS / js-signals / Bootstrap.

+The backoffice uses the npm format with Browserify.